Pastitas/-virtual_midi_user_interface-/Readme.md

 Either of those would require me to write an editor application, which I would love to be able to have integrated in the webconf tool or run as a web app since that means cross compatibility (and then you copy your json file over to a certain folder.

-Thanks for your help so far @riban, here’s hoping to become one of the dwarfs

 # Next post